(Complaint and Compliance Process)

 The compliance officer shall be responsible for conducting an investigation and coordinating all complaint procedures and processes for any alleged violation of federal or state statute or Board policy prohibiting unlawful discrimination or harassment.
 The compliance officer’s duties shall include providing notice to students, parents/guardians of students, employees and the general public concerning the compliance process, providing training for district staff regarding the prohibition of discrimination/harassment in all district programs, activities and employment practices, disseminating information concerning the forms and procedures for the filing of complaints, ensuring the prompt investigation of all complaints, coordinating hearing procedures, and identifying and addressing any patterns or systemic problems that arise during the review of complaints.
 The compliance officer may delegate any or all of the foregoing responsibilities as necessary and/or appropriate under the circumstances.

-Any aggrieved individual may file with the compliance officer a complaint charging the district, another student or any school employee with unlawful discrimination or harassment.
+Any aggrieved individual may file with the compliance officer a complaint charging the district, another student or any district employee with unlawful discrimination or harassment.
 Complaints may be made orally or in writing.
-Persons who wish to file a written complaint shall be encouraged to use the form in AC-E-2.
+Persons who wish to file a written complaint shall be encouraged to use the district’s complaint form.

 All complaints shall include a detailed description of the alleged events, the dates the alleged events occurred and names of the parties involved, including any witnesses.
 The complaint shall be made as soon as possible after the incident.

-The compliance officer shall confer with the aggrieved individual and/or the alleged victim of the unlawful discrimination or harassment as soon as is reasonably possible, but no later than 10 school days following the district’s receipt of the complaint in order to obtain a clear understanding of the basis of the complaint.
+The compliance officer shall confer with the aggrieved individual and/or the alleged victim of the unlawful discrimination or harassment as soon as is reasonably possible, but no later than 10 calendar days following the compliance officer’s receipt of the complaint in order to obtain a clear understanding of the basis of the complaint.

 At the initial meetings, the compliance officer shall explain the avenues for informal and formal action, provide a description of the complaint process, and explain that both the victim and the individual alleged to have engaged in prohibited conduct have the right to exit the informal process and request a formal resolution of the matter at any time.
 The compliance officer shall also explain that whether or not the individual files a written complaint or otherwise requests action, the district is required by law to take steps to correct the unlawful discrimination or harassment and to prevent recurring unlawful discrimination, harassment or retaliation against anyone who makes a report or participates in an investigation.
 The compliance officer shall also explain that any request for confidentiality shall be honored so long as doing so does not preclude the district from responding effectively to prohibited conduct and preventing future prohibited conduct.